Parfuemerie-Douglas/scaffolder-backend-module-azure-pipelines/README.md

 });
 ```

-The Azure pipeline actions uses an [Azure PAT (personal access token)](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for authorization.
+The Azure pipeline actions use an [Azure PAT (personal access token)](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) for authorization.
 The PAT requires `Read & execute` permission for `Build` for the `azure:pipeline:create` and `azure:pipeline:run` actions.
 For the `azure:pipeline:permit` action the PAT requires `Read, query, & manage` permission for `Service Connections`.
 Simply add the PAT to your `app-config.yaml`:

 ```yaml
 # app-config.yaml